kallaballa/Poppy/README.md

 ```

 ## Usage

 ```
-Usage: poppy [options] <imageFiles>...
+Usage: poppy [OPTIONS]...
+[IMAGEFILES]...
+Poppy automatically creates smooth transitions of shape and color between two images.
+That process is called image morphing and can be seen as a form of tweening or interpolation.

 Default options will work fine on good source material.
-If you don't like the result you might try aligning the source images by hand.
-Anyway, there are also a couple of options you can specifiy.
+If you don't like the result you might try aligning the source images by hand (instead of using --autoalign).
+Anyway, there are also a couple of options you can specify.
 But usually you would only want to do this if you either have bad source material, feel like experimenting or are trying to do something funny.
 The first thing to try is to adjust the match tolerance (--tolerance).
-If you still wanna tinker you should enable the gui (--gui) and play with the contour sensitivity (--contour) and/or the tolerance and watch how it effects the algorithm.
+If you want to tinker more, you should enable the gui (--gui) and play with the tolerance and maybe a little with contour sensitivity (--contour) and watch how it effects the algorithm. you probably shouldn't waste much time on the contour sensitivity parameter because it has little or even detrimental effect, which makes it virtually obsolete and it will be removed in the near future.
+The key point limit (--maxkey) is useful for large images with lots of features which could easily yield two many keypoints for a particular machine. e.g. embedded systems.
+Please note that the feature extractor generates a larger number of key points than defined by this limit and only decides to retain that number in the end.
+If you have images with lots of noise you can try --denoise.

 Options:
-  -g [ --gui ]                        Show analysis windows -a [ --autotrans ]                  Try to automatically rotate and translate
+  -g [ --gui ]                        Show analysis windows.
+  -a [ --autoalign ]                  Try to automatically align (rotate and
-                                      the source material to match.
+                                      translate) the source material to match.
+  -d [ --denoise ]                    Denoise images before morphing.
-  -s [ --scaling ]                    Instead of extending the source material,
+  -s [ --scaling ]                    Instead of extending the source images,
                                       to match in size, use scaling.
   -m [ --maxkey ] arg (=-1)           Manual override for the number of
                                       keypoints to retain during detection.
 The